rust-lang/rfcs/text/0000-const-value-parameters.md

 Here's a brief summary of other types of values that could be used as parameters, and the reasons that they are omitted from this RFC:

+ - Adding `char` would be simple.
+This is omitted partly due to having less obvious utility, and partly because the author did not think of it until this proposal was nearly complete.
  - Allowing tuple parameters seems harmless but unnecessary, since one can simply use multiple parameters instead of a single tuple parameter.
-However, it may be a good idea to allow them for the sake of consistency.
+However, it may be a good idea to allow them for the sake of consistency, or to group related parameters in a list.
  - Allowing arrays or any unsized type could cause problems for both compiler performance and symbol name mangling.
 However, arrays that are not too large should be OK, since they can be handled similarly to tuples.